 Ultimately, quarantining in Barbados was pretty seamless once I had arrived.

 My quarantine couldn't have been further from what I'd initially imagined.
-It was two days long, plus I could walk outside, swim in a pool, and have all my meals delivered to my door.
+It was two days long, plus I had access to a pool, and have all my meals delivered to my door.

 I was then free to enjoy Barbados, though I had to continue taking my temperature twice a day for two weeks, and tell the health authorities when they called (first on the Sunday, then on the following Thursday) that I'd tested negative again — no one asked me to show proof, but presumably, it was recorded.